Phoratoxin and viscotoxin: Efficacy and side effects

 Phoratoxin can have many different effects depending on the dose.
 Symptoms can vary from very mild to severe effects and even death.
 Mild symptoms are diarrhea, abdominal pain, nausea and blurred vision.

 More severe symptoms are reflex bradycardia, which is a reduction in the blood pressure due to the decrease in cardiac output via an increase in heart rate, negative inotropic effects on the heart muscle, which weakens the force of muscle contractions, and In high doses, the narrowing of skin and skeletal muscle blood vessels.

 However, the average, healthy adult can withstand some of the toxin of the plant without having any symptoms.
 It is more dangerous and can be lethal for small kids and animals.

-There are even upsides to the plant when it comes to therapeutic uses.
-It is used in Europe to treat high blood pressure, epilepsy and infertility.

 Phoratoxin is hemolytic and causes cell leakage and cell lysis by interacting with the phospholipids.
 This is used in a study for cancer treatment.
 The phoratoxin lyses the cancer cells, killing them.
 It supposedly helps with the chemotherapy and radiation as well, but little research has been done on this subject.
 In some countries, this is also used for illegal abortions, where tea is brewed from the leaves of the mistletoe plant.